aalhour/awesome-compilers/README.md

   * [Building an Interpreter in RPython](https://www.youtube.com/watch?v=9tDpjzPLvNY).
   * [CPython - A Ten-Hour Codewalk](http://pgbovine.net/cpython-internals.htm).
   * [Exploring Python’s Bytecode](https://ep2016.europython.eu/media/conference/slides/exploring-python-bytecode.pdf).
+  * [How to Build a Virtual Machine](https://www.youtube.com/watch?v=OjaAToVkoTw) - Terence Parr gives an idea of the core mechanisms behind virtual machines by building one, in front of your eyes, from scratch.
+It is the same kind of commercial interpreter he made for Renault cars.
   * [Java AOT (Ahead of Time) Compilation](https://2016.javazone.no/program/java-aot-compilation).
   * [MetaScala: A Tiny DIY JVM](https://skillsmatter.com/skillscasts/4916-metascala-a-tiny-diy-jvm) - Metascala is a tiny metacircular Java Virtual Machine (JVM) written in the Scala programming language.
   * [Meta-Tracing, RPython and PyPy](https://ia601503.us.archive.org/32/items/vmss16/bolz.pdf).